Skip to main content

 Lacking horizontal motion, our creative options are super limited.
 Scrolls solves this problem with high precision digital waveforms.
 It's an essential tool for taking generative video beyond the basics.
 The various modes give you many tools for creating engaging real-time animation, and the synchronized CV outputs expand those possibilities in countless ways.

-Scrolls is the cornerstone of a generative video system.
+Scrolls is a primary element of a generative video system.
 It provides the base fabric on which rich tapestries can be woven.
-Other important modules in such a system might include DSG3, DWO3, Stairs, Keychain, Contour, and Stacker.
+Other important modules in such a system might include DSG3, DWO3, Angles, Stairs, Keychain, Contour, and Stacker.

 Scrolls controls and connectors